-To prevent residual or condensed refrigerant from "freeflowing" toward the compressor during the off cycle, install the suction line so it slopes by 1⁄4 in. to 1 inch per 10 feet of run toward the evaporator.
+To prevent residual or condensed refrigerant from freeflowing toward the compressor during the off cycle, install the suction line so it slopes by 1⁄4-inch to 1-inch per 10 feet of run toward the evaporator.

 When the application includes a suction riser, oil must be forced to travel the height of the riser.
 Riser traps are unnecessary in the suction line.
 They will add pressure drop.
 Double risers must not be used.
-They not only add pressure drop, but can hold great amounts of oil - oil better used in the compressor.
+They not only add pressure drop, but can hold great amounts of oil better used in the compressor.